HPC-dev-acc/mario-demo/docs/30-dev.md

 ## Dev Guide
 - Install dependencies with `npm install`.
 The project builds to static files, so no development server is required.
 - Source code resides in `src/`; `main.js` and `hud.js` remain root-level entry points, while HUD logic lives in `src/ui/index.js` for modularity.
-- Use `npm run build` to generate `version.js` and bundle assets before deployment.
+- Use `npm run build` to update version information before deployment.

 ## Coding Standard
 - Prefer ES modules and `const`/`let` declarations; avoid global variables except for the exported `__APP_VERSION__`.